Learn how to move, copy, and delete selected pixels in your image

 Pastes a copied selection into another part of the image or into another image as a new layer.
 If you have a selection, the Paste command places the copied selection over the current selection.
 Without an active selection, Paste places the copied selection in the middle of the view area.

 Paste In Place

 If the clipboard contains pixels copied from another Photoshop document, pastes the selection into the same relative location in the target document as it occupied in the source.

 Pastes a copied selection into or outside another selection in any image.
 The source selection is pasted onto a new layer, and the destination selection border is converted into a layer mask.

-Hold down Alt (Windows) or Option (Mac OS), and drag the selection.
+Hold down Alt (Win) or Option (Mac), and drag the selection.

 To copy the selection and offset the duplicate by 1 pixel, hold down Alt or Option, and press an arrow key.

-To copy the selection and offset the duplicate by 10 pixels, press Alt+Shift (Windows) or Option+Shift (Mac OS), and press an arrow key.
+To copy the selection and offset the duplicate by 10 pixels, press Alt+Shift (Win) or Option+Shift (Mac), and press an arrow key.